eddieespinal/eddieespinal.github.io/docs/home.md

 # :fas fa-people-arrows: - What is the difference between the Raspberry Pi and the ATMegaZero?

 The Raspberry Pi is a linux computer which you can use to browse the web, word processing, gaming, etc..
-It's perfect for many projects that requries a lot of power.
-On the other hand, the ATMegaZero is a microcontroller similar to the Arduino board which you can use for simpler tasks that doesn't necessarely requires a lot of processing power but that is reliable. e.g. Home Automations, Robotics, DIY projects, control relays, servo, read sensor data, and also log data to the integrated SD card.
+It's perfect for many projects that requires a lot of power.
+On the other hand, the ATMegaZero is a microcontroller similar to the Arduino board which you can use for simpler tasks that doesn't necessarily requires a lot of processing power but that is reliable. e.g. Home Automations, Robotics, DIY projects, control relays, servo, read sensor data, and also log data to the integrated SD card.

 # :fas fa-question: - What can you do with an ATMegaZero that you can't do with a Raspberry Pi?